How to optimise images for faster loading times on your website

 Use image editing software like Photoshop or free tools like GIMP to manually crop and resize images.

-Automate the process with plugins like Smush for WordPress, which automatically resize images at the time they are uploaded.
+Automate the process with plugins such as Smush for WordPress, which automatically resizes images the moment they are uploaded.

 3. Compress your images